snowdrop/secured-example/README.md

 * Secured Spring Boot Application : <secured_springboot_route>.<namespace>.<host_machine>

 You can find such routes using a oc client command `oc get routes` or the Openshift Console.

+TODO - Explain how to configure the ENV VAR of the SSO_URL part of the DeploymentConfig